jm-wltr/deep-learning-wall-tomography/docs/autoencoder.md

 ## 2. Directory Structure

-We the file `autoencoder_base` to implement the base class for autoencoders.
+The file `autoencoder_base` implements the base class for autoencoders (including training, logging, evaluating, saving and loading).
 The exact layer implementation is defined in `architectures/flexible_autoencoder`, and it has parameters that let you decide the number of latent dimensions, whether to use batchnorm and dropout.
 The script to run it is `scripts/train_flexible`, which can be run as in the example (all parameters have reasonable defaults, see file):
 ```Usage:
     python -m models.autoencoder.scripts.train_flexible \
         --data-dir data/waveforms \